Generative AI for Software Architecture. Applications, Challenges, and Future Directions: Results

-Ethics-related concerns (7\%), privacy (7\%), and human interaction with LLM (5\%) indicate that researchers are aware of the need to align AI-produced outputs with responsible and interpretable practices.
-In fact, \oscite{Manuel24} highlights ethical considerations as a major challenge in the use of GenAI for software architecture.
-Although technology offers promising advances, issues such as bias in AI-generated architectural decisions and the lack of transparency in model reasoning pose significant risks.
-Ensuring fairness and accountability in AI-driven architectural solutions remains an open challenge, particularly when AI systems are deployed in critical domains like healthcare or finance.
-Meanwhile, \oscite{Nandi24} and \oscite{Martelli23} echo these concerns, adding that privacy considerations further complicate the adoption of AI in architecture.
-The risk of accidentally leaking design information through LLM output raises the need for stronger data protection mechanisms.
-Addressing these challenges requires a combination of regulatory frameworks, improved model interpretability, and robust security measures to make GenAI a reliable tool for software architects.
+\textbf{Ethics}-related concerns (4; 7\%), \textbf{privacy/data privacy} (7; 12\%), and \textbf{human interaction} with LLM (3; 5\%) indicate that aligning AI outputs with responsible and interpretable practices is increasingly important.
+Specifically, \glcite{Manuel24} highlights ethical considerations as a major challenge, with issues such as bias in AI-generated architectural decisions and lack of transparency in model reasoning posing significant concerns, particularly in critical domains like healthcare or finance. \glcite{Nandi24} and \glcite{Martelli23} additionally emphasize privacy risks associated with inadvertent information leakage, advocating stronger data protection mechanisms.
+Addressing these ethical and privacy challenges requires regulatory frameworks, improved model interpretability, and robust security measures.

-Quality of generated code, maintainability, scalability, and security concerns are also mentioned, although each category individually represents a limited number of studies.
-In addition, 15\% of the studies did not mention any future challenges altogether, which implies that there are studies that do not explicitly articulate the threats or weaknesses of the implementation of LLM in software architecture.

-In general, original studies reveal that accuracy, hallucinations, and ethics are the most critical issues, with generated code and AI-human interaction issues continuing to be areas of debate.
-The fact that future challenges are not more fully reported in certain studies indicates a need for more serious consideration of LLM limitations in software architecture research.

-\begin{keyTakeAways}[RQ$_{4}$ (Programming Languages)] LLM accuracy (15\%) and hallucinations (8\%) are the main concerns, alongside ethics, privacy, and AI-human interaction, while code quality and security are less focused. \end{keyTakeAways}
+Moreover, the absence of standardized and task-specific evaluation metrics remains a significant barrier, hindering systematic validation and refinement of AI-generated architectural decisions.
+Limited context-awareness due to fragmented and inconsistent inputs and inadequate explainability mechanisms further compounds the challenges.
+Current GenAI models struggle with long-context reasoning and inherent uncertainties such as rigidity in post-hoc adjustments of outputs, persistent hallucinations, and bias, which compromise reliability and trust.

+Architectural degradation risks due to overuse or blind trust in AI-generated recommendations necessitate rigorous human oversight and verification processes.
+Additionally, there is a clear need for architecture-specific datasets, benchmarks, and clearer \textbf{semantic traceability} between architectural artifacts to rigorously test and compare model effectiveness.